King, Warrior, Magician, Lover – archetypes of the mature Masculine

 The Warrior

 The warrior is a powerhouse of energy, the source of which is a transpersonal commitment.
 He is fiercely loyal to his warrior code – which is his honor – and to the king, who mythologically represents his purpose.
 The warrior is not concerned about his own comfort and security in pursuit of his goal, as his training teaches him to live with death as his constant companion.
 The domain of the Warrior is the battlefield – be it a battlefield of war, of spirituality, or of moral ethics.
-The Warrior's purpose is often to destroy, but the mature warrior destroys only that which is negative and harmful to the world.
+The Warrior’s purpose is often to destroy, but the mature warrior destroys only that which is negative and harmful to the world.
 He is a master tactician, knowing at all times his limitations, and finds creative ways around them.
 The warrior is not a thinker, he is a doer.
 Thinking is his enemy, because it inhibits his ability to act swiftly and with force.
 He trains himself not to think, and becomes a master of his mind, attitudes, and body.
 The warrior is detached from life, with an almost infinite ability to withstand psychological and physical pain in pursuit of his goal.
-He is a little «unhuman», always chasing the shadow of the attainment of his next big purpose, always putting emphasis on his mission as opposed to his relationships.
+He is a little «unhuman», always chasing his next big goal, always putting emphasis on his mission as opposed to his relationships.

 The Shadow Warrior: The Sadist and the Masochist